OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing

 \subsection{Main Results}

-Table \ref{tab:results} shows our results on the test set of NYT, FIGER and Ontonotes.
-On the NYT dataset, \our achieves the best zero-shot performance on this dataset. \our achieves 5.9 absolute Ma-F1 improvement over the state-of-the-art zero-shot fine-grained entity typing method ZOE.
+Table \ref{tab:results} shows our results on the test set of NYT, FIGER and Ontonotes, especially comparing with the notable exising method ZOE.
+On the NYT dataset, \our achieves the best zero-shot performance on this dataset.
+It achieves 5.9 absolute Ma-F1 improvement over the state-of-the-art zero-shot fine-grained entity typing method ZOE.
 While on the Ontonotes dataset, \our achieves the best zero-shot performance on this dataset while trailing the best supervised method by 3.94 Ma-F1 points. \our achieves 14.6 absolute Ma-F1 improvement over the state-of-the-art zero-shot fine-grained entity typing method ZOE.

-Comparing the performance of \our and ZOE, it demonstrates the benefit of leveraging the knowledge embedded in pre-trained language models as a form of minimal supervision to identify entity mention types.
+A performance comparison between \our and ZOE demonstrates the benefit of leveraging the knowledge embedded in pre-trained language models as a form of minimal supervision to identify entity mention types.
 ZOE leverages a type ontology and maps a given mention to type-compatible Wikipedia Entries.
 As a result, ZOE relies on surface-level information from the mention string.
 OntoType ensembles contextual information from various PLMs to consolidate the final entity type.
 Given a sentence: “\emph{The biggest cause for concern for McGuff is the bruised hamstring Regina Rogers suffered against (Utah) last Saturday}”, ZOE incorrectly utilizes the surface string to label “Utah” as a location.
-With PLMs, OntoType recognizes teams or opponents as candidates and finally consolidates “sports\_team”.
+With PLMs, OntoType recognizes ``Team'' or ``Opponent'' as candidates and finally consolidates to ``Sports Team''.

 On the FIGER dataset, \our achieves 0.3 absolute Macro-F1 improvement over state-of-the-art zero-shot fine-grained entity typing method ZOE \cite{zhou-etal-2018-zero}.
 However, our method trails ZOE in strict accuracy and Micro-F1.
 In the FIGER dataset, predictions are made based on both the surface-level information and the contextual information in the sentence.
 The major advantage of \our is to accurately capture the contextual information to provide a fine-grained entity type.
 However, \our does not involve a mechanism to capture the surface-level information of an entity mention.
-We discuss this issue further in our error analysis (Appendix \ref{sec:errorAnalysis}).
+We discuss this issue further in our error analysis (Section \ref{sec:errorAnalysis}).